jvassev/ansinetes/README.md

 * Is federated Kubernetes supported?
 Not yet.

 # Known issues
-Ansible hangs sometimes when uploading files.
+Ansible hangs sometimes when uploading large files.
 You may need to Ctrl+C the run and re-run it.

 # Resources
 * [Kubernetes from scratch](http://Kubernetes.io/v1.0/docs/getting-started-guides/scratch.html)